patbi/Thenavigo_Handbook/1-employment.md

 Also, we need time to plan and replace your almost irreplaceable self.
 Please help us out by letting us know well (months preferably) in advance.

 Notice of resignations should be given in writing (ideally after a conversation) to John.
 We would also like for you to participate in an exit interview as part of your offboarding process.
-The exit interview will afford an opportunity to discuss such issues as employee benefits, conversion privileges, or return of YEN-owned property.
+The exit interview will afford an opportunity to discuss such issues as employee benefits, conversion privileges, or return of Navigo-owned property.
 Suggestions, complaints, and questions can also be voiced and welcomed.

-Any YEN property issued to you, such as computer equipment, keys, and credit cards must be returned upon request or at the time of termination of employment.
+Any Navigo property issued to you, such as computer equipment, keys, and credit cards must be returned upon request or at the time of termination of employment.
 You will be responsible for any lost or damaged items.

 If you have options or restricted stock grants, please speak to John as soon as possible so that you fully understand what is going to happen with those stock grants and/or options.